abhijeet-code/eduBrain/README.md

 ## 📋 Overview

-**EduBraining** is a modern, AI-enhanced e-learning platform designed to make top-tier technical education accessible, affordable, and truly career-focused.
+**EduBraining** is a modern, e-learning platform designed to make top-tier technical education accessible, affordable, and truly career-focused.
 Built with React 19 and Vite 7, it offers a seamless learning experience with features like course enrollment, progress tracking, certificate generation, and resume building.

 ## ✨ Features